Shooting at the 1952 Summer Olympics – Men's trap: Background

+Trap shooting is a shooting event which involves using shotguns to shoot clay pigeons.
 This was the sixth appearance of what had been standardised as the men's ISSF Olympic trap event.
 The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
 As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
 Very few women participated these years.
 The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
 In 2000, a separate women's event was added and it has been contested at every Games since.
 There was also a men's team trap event held four times from 1908 to 1924.

-Unsurprisingly, none of the shooters from the 1924 Games (the last edition of the trap) returned.
+None of the shooters from the 1924 Games (the last edition of the trap) returned.
 The reigning World Champion from the 1952 ISSF World Shooting Championships, Argentina's Pablo Grossi, did not compete in Helsinki; the silver and bronze medalists (17-year-old George Genereux of Canada and Knut Holmqvist of Sweden, respectively) did.

 Argentina, Bulgaria, Egypt, Monaco, Poland, Puerto Rico, Soviet Union, and Switzerland each made their debut in the event.
 Great Britain made its sixth appearance, the only nation to have competed at each edition of the event to that point.